Bitcoin-Banco-Cryptocurrency/Challenge-Backend-Developer/README.md

 The test should be done in Ruby, Go, Python or Node and we do like if you avoid frameworks.
 We expect at the end of the test, outside the API running, the following items:

 - an explanation of what is needed to make your project work;
-- an explanation of how to perform the tests;
+- an explanation of how to perform the tests

 Remember that at the time of the evaluation we will look at: